 It is difficult to rank all your blogs organically.
 I have learned it the hard way.
 But as bloggers, we can try different ways to promote our blogs.

-And the strategy worked very well.
-Apart from higher clicks and traffic, I observed another interesting result – higher time on site.
 Readers continued exploring other content on-site on their own.
-And higher engagement is good for everything – search engine placement, reader satisfaction, conversion…
+And higher engagement is good for everything – search engine placement, reader satisfaction, conversion.

-Include an inspiring customer success story in your emails
+Include an inspiring customer success story

 Testimonials work on websites.
 But will they work in email?
 Yes, adding customers’ testimonials to your emails can drive value.
-But I recommend going a step forward.
+But I recommend going a step further.
 Use customers’ stories.
 A bit detailed, explaining the ups and downs, well-narrated success stories can motivate our subscribers and develop a positive mindset towards our offerings.

 When you speak with a customer, they will tell you their perspectives in bits and pieces.
 Then you will need to develop a story out of it and narrate it to readers.
-But, that’s not too hard as we are already fond of storytelling, isn’t it?
+But that’s not too hard, as we are already fond of storytelling, isn’t it?

 Any customer success story or case study should have three segments:

-• The challenges a customer was facing
+- The challenges a customer was facing.

-• The solution you offered them
+- The solution you offered them.

-• The results they noticed after incorporating your solution
+- The results they noticed after incorporating your solution.

-Use the power of numbers to grow email list or traffic
+Use the power of numbers

 Adding numbers to our emails can make a lot of difference.
 Now you may ask, what type of numbers?
 Well, anything that uplifts our social proof and builds trust for our email subscribers.
 Here are some types of numbers we can try:

-• Numbers of social media followers or email subscribers
+- Numbers of social media followers or email subscribers.

-• How many times a blog post was read, shared, commented on
+- How many times a blog post was read, shared, commented on.

-• Number of blog posts that rank on Google’s first page
+- Number of blog posts that rank on Google’s first page.

-• Numbers of years experience as a blogger, author, creator
+- Numbers of years experience as a blogger, author, creator.

-• Numbers of different countries where our readers live
+- Numbers of different countries where our readers live.

-• Count of customers, or new customers who signed up last month
+- Count of customers, or new customers who signed up last month.

 A lot of things can be turned into numbers.
 Be creative and think about what will work for your readers.